ChicagoPark/DeepUnfolding/README.md

 1. How do you know to use the code below to visualize MRI image at the super first time.
 2. Tip in large scale code
 3. Reason of the batch size 1
+4. How do you train deep learning model.
+Do you use your own GPU or Colab?

 ```python
 to_tiff(torch.sqrt(moved_x[:, 0] ** 2 + moved_x[:, 1] ** 2), path=alignment_qc + 'moved_x.tiff',